Testing New Approaches

 The initiative supports clinician practices in sharing, adapting, and further developing comprehensive quality improvement strategies.
 The Practice Transformation Networks (PTNs) provide technical assistance and peer-level support.
 They are required to recruit clinicians serving rural and medically underserved communities and small rural practices.
 The Support and Alignment Networks will involve national and regional professional associations and public-private partnerships currently working in practice transformation efforts.
 They will especially support the recruitment of clinician practices serving small, rural, and medically underserved communities.
 The Federal Office of Rural Health Policy hosted an April 21, 2016 webinar on the TCPI model with representatives from the Centers for Medicare & Medicaid Services and two of the PTNs.
 The webinar recording and presentation slides are available.

-The White House Rural Council leads the Rural Impact initiative, a public-private partnership to address rural child poverty that is testing innovative service delivery models:
+The Rural Impact initiative, a public-private partnership to address rural child poverty that is testing innovative service delivery models:

 Integration Models for Parents and Children to Thrive (IMPACT) Demonstration (ongoing)